Living in the UAE

 When we asked people what advice they would give someone preparing to move to the UAE, they said:

 "Before retiring in the UAE, expats should be aware of the cost of living, which is generally higher than in other countries.
 They should also be aware of the local laws and regulations, as well as the cultural norms and expectations.
 Additionally, expats should research the healthcare system and the availability of medical insurance.
 It is also important to understand the taxation system and the process for obtaining a residence visa.
-Finally, expats should familiarize themselves with the local language, as English is not widely spoken in the UAE," remarked one expat who made the move to UAE.
+Finally, expats should familiarize themselves with the local language, as English is not widely spoken in the UAE," said one expat who made the move to UAE.

 "Do it! you will love it if you bring an open mind and some patience and don't expect things to be like it is 'at home'.
 The temperatures here are extreme - up to 58-60 degrees in summer!
 Winter is very pleasant," explained one expat living in Al Ain, UAE.